 Strawberry 'Irresistible'.
 Tim Sandall

-Fruit such as strawberries, rhubarb, gooseberries and currants provide a crop every year but need little attention after planting.
-Choose low maintenance fruit and you'll get an easy harvest for very little effort.
+Fruit such as strawberries, rhubarb, gooseberries and currants provides a crop every year but needs little attention after planting.
+Choose low-maintenance fruit and you'll get an easy harvest for very little effort.
 Strawberry plants may need replacing after three or four years, but otherwise they are easy to look after, while gooseberries and currants just need light pruning in winter.

 A wooden raised vegetable bed.
 Jason Ingram